Country-Showcase-Project/Country-Showcase-Project/README.md

 ## Project Goals
 - To provide up-to-date information to users.
 - To ensure that the project works in an optimized manner.

 ## Software Methodology Used
 We will use the Scrum methodology.
 This methodology is a development methodology based on Agile methods and includes both development and testing processes at the same time.
 This approach allows customer feedback to be quickly taken into account and increases the flexibility and rapid response capabilities of the project team.

 ## We Want to See You With Us!
 Hey!
 Developer.
 Yes, you!
 We invite you to work with us.
 We know that you have enough capacity.
 You can help people learn about countries with us.
 Come on, let's do this project together.

+Just send an email to this address to participate! -> ahmettalhaturkmen2001@gmail.com

 ![uncle_sam_photoshop](https://user-images.githubusercontent.com/75725469/235306557-db12ce4a-070c-4fe8-942c-ebf393aefdd5.png)

-Just send an email to this address to participate! -> ahmettalhaturkmen2001@gmail.com
+## Team Members, Their Skills
+- ChatGPT - Developer
+- Ahmet Talha TURKMEN - Developer
+- Seyfettin GOK - Developer
+- Mehmet Mert FIDAN - Developer
+- Hicran APAYDIN- Developer
+## Task Distribution in the Project
+The project will have a task-based distribution.

+## Technologies Used in the Project
+- React
+- Html
+- Css
+- Javascript
+- Tailwind v3.2.7
+- Node.js v18.14.1
+## Requirements for Running the Project in a Local Environment
+- Node.js
+- Git (for git clone)
+## Running the Project in a Local Environment
+Copy the code: